 Each year of the Lunar calendar is represented by one of 12 animals and a corresponding element.

-2023 is the year of the Water Rabbit.
+2024 is the year of the Wood Dragon.

 Each zodiac sign is associated with one of 5 elements, Wood, Fire, Earth, Water and Metal.